Víctor Perales

-Víctor Raúl Perales Aguilar (born November 7, 1990, in Fresnillo, Zacatecas, Mexico) is a former Mexican footballer.
+Víctor Raúl Perales Aguilar (born November 7, 1990) is a former Mexican footballer.
 He last played as a centre back for Venados of the Ascenso MX.

 Club career

 Perales played one season for K.R.C.
 Mechelen a Belgian Third Division team.
 Then he was sent on trial to the Chicago Fire a MLS team.

 Club Deportivo Guadalajara

 Víctor was one of the young promises of Club Deportivo Guadalajara and made 26 appearances without scoring.

 Veracruz

 On 29 May 2014 Guadalajara announced that Perales was traded to Veracruz along with money in exchange for Ángel Reyna.